DATAFOREST logo

 2. ELT (Extract, Load, Transform) tools take a slightly different approach.
 They first extract data from sources and load it into a target storage system.
 Once it's in the storage, they perform transformations on the data.
 It is like bringing groceries home, putting them away, and then deciding what recipe to cook.
 ELT is functional when you want to use the processing power of your target storage system for transformations.

 3. EAI (Enterprise Application Integration) tools focus on integrating different software applications within a company.
 They're like mobile phone providers that allow apps to talk to each other and share information.
-EAI tools ensure that data flows smoothly between different parts of a business, like people from various departments need to communicate effectively to work together.
+EAI tools ensure that info flows smoothly between different parts of a business, like when people from various departments need to communicate effectively to work together.

 The Differences and Use Cases